The Art Deco Trust was formed in February 1985 to promote the newly published ‘Take a Walk Through Art Deco Napier’ leaflet.

 The Trust drives Napier’s preservation movement and its volunteer guides interpret this famous city centre for visitors from all over the world.
 All the guides relate the unique story of Napier, its destruction and rebirth, providing educational entertainment on an enthusiastic and personal level.
 Choose from walking or vintage car tours, as well as private charters, airport transfers and winery tours.

-In addition, the Art Deco Trust organises two major annual Art Deco festivals on the calendar – the Tremains Art Deco Festival in February and Winter Deco Weekend in July – which celebrate the ‘gift’ of Art Deco architecture with a range of events for locals and visitors alike.
+In addition, the Art Deco Trust organises two major annual Art Deco festivals on the calendar – the Napier Art Deco Festival in February and Winter Deco Weekend in July – which celebrate the ‘gift’ of Art Deco architecture with a range of events for locals and visitors alike.